infieldai/gemcompat/README.md

-This project is maintained by the team at [Infield](https://infield.ai), you can reach us at hello@infield.ai.
+This project is maintained by the team at [Infield](https://infield.ai), you can reach us at founders@infield.ai.

 # What this project does

-## TLDR
+## TLDR :shushing_face::gem:
 Use this script to check whether your app relies on gems which are silently incompatible with a package upgrade.
 For example, check if you're compatible with Rails 7.1 like this: